cmoutafidis/hackathon2025-jup-visualizer/README.md

 > **Built in Namaste Jupiverse - Hackathon Edition (HYD)!**

-A cutting-edge, real-time swap route visualizer for Jupiter DEX that transforms complex DeFi transactions into beautiful, interactive flow diagrams.
-Watch your swaps come to life with animated route visualization, real-time quotes, and a modern, intuitive interface.
+A cutting-edge swap route visualizer for Jupiter DEX that transforms complex DeFi transactions into beautiful, interactive flow diagrams.
+Watch your swaps come to life with animated route visualization, quotes, and a modern, intuitive interface.

 ## ✨ Features